Interesting Links

 Uniform Initially, any type of loose clothing is acceptable, although an obi (wide belt) and kneepads are recommended.
 As soon as possible, the student should acquire a proper Iaido or Kendo uwagi (top) and hakama (Pant/skirt).

 Initially, the student may use a bokken or bokuto (wooden sword).
-Eventually, the student should acquire a proper Iaito (non-sharp Japanese training sword).
+Eventually, the student should acquire a proper Iaito (non-sharpened Japanese training sword).
 Ornamental and western swords are not acceptable.
 At lower grades, shinken (sharp blades) are not permitted.
 A sageo (cord) must be used at all dan levels and ikkyu.
 At kyu grade levels below ikkyu it is preferred but not strictly required.

 Ranks and Grading